Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Connect_distant_shapes -->
 ## Connect distant shapes:
-This error correcting algorithm makes dynamic connections between parts of the specimen.
-It can only be used when there can only be one connected specimen per arena.
+Algorithm for connecting disjoint specimen regions in cases where there should be only one connected specimen per arena.
 This is useful when the specimen's heterogeneity create wrong disconnections and the detection is smaller than the true specimen.
-Technically, this algorithm works as follows:
-- It detects areas that are disconnected from the main detected area.
-- It monitors the growth speed close to this disconnected area.
-- It connects this area with the main area in the same way growth occurs in nearby pixels.
+Technical implementation:
+- Identifies disconnected subregions
+- Analyzes local growth dynamics
+- Recreates connections using spatially consistent growth patterns
 NB:
-- This option can drastically increase the duration of the analysis.
-- It is useful when the specimen color is close to the background and causes disconnections.
+- Increases analysis time substantially.

 <!-- END_Connect_distant_shapes -->